KudoAI/chatgpt.js/docs/USERGUIDE.md

 `code`: A string being the code to refactor.

-`objective` (optional): A string reprenting the objective of the refactoring.
+`objective` (optional): A string representing the objective of the refactoring.
 Defaults to `brevity`.

 Example code: